Tamagawa numbers and positive rank of elliptic curves: Root numbers and Tamagawa numbers

 \section{Root numbers and Tamagawa numbers}

-In this section we derive the following result, which expresses the product of Tamagawa numbers and other local fudge factors associated with a $K$-relation in terms of regulator constants and twisted root numbers. \begin{theorem} Let $E$ be an elliptic curve over a number field $L$, with semistable reduction at the primes above $2$ and $3$ in $L$.
+In this section we establish the following result, which expresses the product of Tamagawa numbers and other local fudge factors associated with a $K$-relation in terms of regulator constants and twisted root numbers. \begin{theorem} Let $E$ be an elliptic curve over a number field $L$, with semistable reduction at the primes above $2$ and $3$ in $L$.
 Let $F / L$ be a finite Galois extension with $G = \Gal(F / L)$.
-If $\Theta = \sum_i n_i H_i \in \B(G)$ is a $K$-relation for a quadratic extension $K / \bQ$, then
+If $\Theta = \sum_i n_i H_i$ is a $K$-relation for $G$ with $K / \bQ$ quadratic, then